MirkMart/Lab_CompGeno/2025/03_GenomeAssembly/Genome_assembly_2.md

 ### Construction a BlobDB data structure and assembly visualitation (~6 minutes)

-Installation perfomed following [GitHub instructions](https://github.com/DRL/blobtools). **REMEMBER** yo create nodes.db.
+Installation perfomed following [GitHub instructions](https://github.com/DRL/blobtools). **REMEMBER** to create nodes.db.
 At the end, the folder was added to the `$PATH` to call the program from wherever.
 The output will be created appending `.blobDB.json`.

 ```bash
 blobtools create -i <ASSEMBLY> -b <MAPPING_FILE> -t <BLASTN_FILE> -o <OUTPUT_PREFIX>